qua-platform/qualibrate/docs/advanced_calibration_graphs.md

 2. **Finalization**: When exiting the `with` block, the graph is automatically finalized.
 This validates the graph structure, ensures all nodes are properly copied from the library, and builds the internal execution graph.
 3. **Execution**: After the context manager exits, the graph is ready to run.

-!!! note "Advantages of the Context Manager" - **Clear lifecycle**: Building and execution phases are visually separated - **Automatic finalization**: No need to manually call finalization methods - **Error safety**: Prevents accidental graph modification after finalization - **Library safety**: Ensures nodes from the library are always copied, never directly modified

 ## Graph Composition and Nested Subgraphs

 Complex calibration workflows can be organized hierarchically by nesting graphs within graphs.
 A `QualibrationGraph` can be added as a node in another graph, creating a parent-child relationship.